msoulier/tftpy/pelican/content/hosted-on-github.md

 bothered to put it anywhere else.

-Well, the GitHub pages feature makes it relatively simple to host it all on GitHUb, so here we are, docs and all.
+Well, the GitHub pages feature makes it relatively simple to host it all on GitHub, so here we are, docs and all.